asheragy/mongodb-php/README.md

 # php-mongodb
-Sample code demonstrating basic CRUD operations on a mongodb database using php
+Sample code demonstrating basic CRUD operations on a MongoDB database using php

 database.php
 - interface for database operations